Mannheim: Education

 The University of Mannheim is one of Germany's younger universities.
 Although founded in 1967, it has its origins in the Palatine Academy of Sciences, established in 1763, and the former Handelshochschule (Commercial College), founded in 1907.
 Situated in Mannheim Palace, it is Germany's leading university in the fields of business and economics and attracts students from around the world.
 Described by Die Zeit as the 'Harvard of Germany', it is seen as the training grounds of German business leaders.
-More than 12,000 students were enrolled in the 2013/14 semester.
+Just under 12,000 students were enrolled at the end of 2024.

 The university town also houses one of the medical schools of Heidelberg University (at the University Hospital Mannheim), the Hochschule Mannheim, a branch of the Duale Hochschule of the State of Baden-Württemberg and several musical and theatrical academies, including the Pop Academy Mannheim, the Musikhochschule and the Theaterakademie.
 These institutions draw a large and diverse student body.

 Dependents of U.S. military personnel attended Mannheim Elementary School until it closed in June 2012.
 In the 1980s the school had 2,200 students.

-Inventions

-According to Forbes magazine, Mannheim is known for its exceptional inventive power and was ranked 11th among the Top 15 of the most inventive cities worldwide.

-Many significant inventions were made in Mannheim:

-Karl Drais built the first two-wheeled draisine in 1817.

-Karl Benz drove the first automobile on the streets of Mannheim in 1886.
-At his workshop in Mannheim he produced a lightweight three-wheeled vehicle powered by a single cylinder petrol/gasoline-fueled engine, first shown in public during 1886.
-This powered tricycle subsequently came to be widely regarded as the first automobile/motor car powered by an internal-combustion engine.
-Karl's wife Bertha Benz undertook the world's first road trip by automobile from Mannheim to Pforzheim and back, about 65 miles then, on modern roads about 55 miles, in August 1888.